-Prior Quarter impairment and abandonments were comprised of \$11.1 million trademark abandonment in the Chemical Technologies segment as well as \$0.1 million to impair the remaining value of a cost-method investment in our Water Services segment.
-Current Quarter impairments and abandonments were less than \$0.1 million.
+Prior Period impairment and abandonments were comprised of an \$11.1 million trademark abandonment in the Chemical Technologies segment.
+Also, \$0.4 million of abandonment was attributable to damaged property and equipment and \$0.1 million to impair the remaining value of a cost-method investment in our Water Services segment.
+Current Period impairments and abandonments were less than \$0.1 million.